dilumich/angular_unit_test_guide/README.md

 2. click 'debug' button in the opened browser
 3. open developer tools
 4. refresh browser to rerun tests

+## Test Coverage
+### Generate code coverage
+1. run `gulp test-coverage` (it builds and runs all unit tests and generates covearge report).
+2. open px-uilibs/coverage/index.html in browser

+### How it works
+1. karma invoke istanbul coverage tool to generate coverage info in .json format (px-uilibs/coverage/coverage-final.json)
+2. remap-istanbul remaps javascript coverage info to typescript coverage info in .json format (px-uilibs/coverage/coverage.json)
+3. istanbul generates coverage report in html using remapped coverage info.

+### Archieve 100% coverage
+Ideally, all px-uilibs code should be tested.
+However, Some branches in JS code are typically hard, if not impossible to test.
+Use istanbul ignore syntax to enforce istanbul to ignore these branches. (see [this](https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md) for details)

 ## Testing Guide